RubenSibon/research-frontend-solutions/README.md

-# Testing Amsterdam Design System with Reactt 19
+# Testing Amsterdam Design System with React 19

 The [Amsterdam Design System](https://github.com/Amsterdam/design-system) has been tested with: